MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/proxy-settings.md

 ### For authenticated proxy servers, change the "Power Automate Service" (UIFlowService.exe) account with an allowed domain service account

 1. Either use the [TroubleshootTool UI "change service account" feature](../troubleshoot.md#change-the-on-premises-service-account) or the TroubleshootTool Console.
-1. Create a temporary file “temporary.txt” with the account password inside
+1. Create a temporary file “temporary.txt” with the account password inside.

-1. Put this file in the installation folder (default location is _"C:\Program Files (x86)\Power Automate Desktop"_)
+1. Save this file in the installation folder.
+The default location is "C:\Program Files (x86)\Power Automate Desktop".

-1. Run the two commands after replacing the \<accountname\> by the target account
+1. Run the following two commands after replacing the \<accountname\> with the target account.

     ```
     cd " C:\Program Files (x86)\Power Automate Desktop\”
     “TroubleshootingTool.Console.exe ChangeUIFlowServiceAccount <accountname> < temporary.txt”
     ```

-1. Delete the temporary.txt file
+1. Delete the temporary.txt file.